 We gave ourselves 2.5 hours to get back to the trailhead.
 That was plenty of time for us.
 The trail was a bit backed up by the rocky section with the cable and tunnel, so consider that when planning the trip back.

 The Hell Roaring Canyon trail on the way back was definitely the way to go.
 This trail doesn’t switchback, so I’d recommend saving it for the end.
 It would be quite steep the other way, but on the way back it’s mostly downhill.
 The trail was overgrown in spots, but didn’t have many other hikers.
 A quiet trail with stunning views of Waterton Lake.

 Crypt Lake Trail: A Unique Alberta Experience

-Have you been to Waterton Lakes National Park?
-Where are you exploring this summer?
+Have you hiked to Crypt Lake in Waterton Lakes National Park?
+What was your experience like?
 Let me know in the comments below.
+Happy trails!

 Want to save this for later?
 Hover over the image to add to Pinterest!

 Wiarton lake is beautiful .
 I was there over 15 years ago, this hike sounds great.
 Your photos along the ridge walk are enticing.

 Thanks, Kelly!
 This was my first time in Waterton Lakes National Park… and I’d go back in a heartbeat!
 If you ever get the chance, Crypt Lake is definitely a great day hike.